 Boston Dynamics is a robotic company that creates moving robots that are capable of all different kinds of independent abilities.
 SPOT is their dog-like robot that has features that make it beneficial on a construction site.
-This robot has a 360 degree field of view, is crash proof, can travel through rough terrain, and is resistant to wind, rain, and to cold temperatures.
-This robot has been equipped with the ability to inspect pograss on site, to compare BIM projections to current building aspects, and can be remotely controlled.
+This robot has a 360-degree field of view, is crash-proof, can travel through rough terrain, and is resistant to wind, rain, and to cold temperatures.
+This robot has been equipped with the ability to inspect progress on site, to compare BIM projections to current building aspects, and can be remotely controlled.

-This robot could be tasks with carrying around your tools, of opening doors while you carry materials around site, or to remotely monitor your work and alert a manager if an accident occurs.
+This robot could be tasked with carrying around your tools, opening doors while you carry materials around site, or remotely monitor your work and alert a manager if an accident occurs.
 The possibilities are truly endless.